TI-Toolkit/tivars_lib_py/README.md

 `tivars_lib_py` is a Python package for interacting with TI-(e)z80 (82/83/84 series) calculator files, i.e. lists, programs, matrices, appvars, etc.

 Much of the functionality of this package has been ported over from [tivars_lib_cpp](https://github.com/adriweb/tivars_lib_cpp).
-However, a number of changes have made to the API to better suit Python's strengths and capabilities as a language (e.g. scripting).
+However, a number of changes have been made to the API to better suit Python's strengths and capabilities as a language (e.g. scripting, dynamic typing).

 ## Installation